 The District has a contract for Fire Protection Services with the local volunteer fire company.
 The contract has a provision for the company to provide the District an annual accounting of all public monies received and expended.
-As of the date of this audit an Accountant's Compilation Report is on file at the Board office for the year ended December 31, 2012.
-The report for 2013 has not yet been received.
+As of the date of this audit an Accountant's Compilation Report is on file at the Board office for the years ended December 31, 2013 and December 31, 2014.